It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 Visit our Home Improvement Lending Center for more information.

 New construction mortgages

-When you're purchasing a home from a builder, the new construction mortgage process is very similar to the process for buying an existing home.
-You can choose a pricing lock for an extended period.
-This protects you from financial market fluctuations while your new home is being built.
+When you're purchasing a home from a builder, the new construction mortgage application process is very similar to the process for buying an existing home.
+However, on new construction loans, you also have the option of choosing our Builder Best® Extended Rate Lock program.

 Visit our Construction Lending Center for more information.

 We provide a variety of resources to make the post-application process clear and straightforward.
-Complete the My FirstHome® interactive learning experience to learn more about each stage of the homebuying journey.
-You can also track your application every step of the way with our online status tool.
+Complete the My FirstHome

 After you apply for a mortgage

-What are the steps after my mortgage application is submitted?
+What happens after my mortgage application is submitted?